 Only by grace,

 KelliGod is using this amazingly, hard #homeschool journey to teach me to rely on Him.
-Click To Tweet This growing of faith and production of patience is where I find my ultimate joy because it comes… Click To Tweet
+Click To Tweet This growing of faith and production of patience is where I find my ultimate joy because it comes from walking with the Holy Spirit...
+Click To Tweet